 For just the second time, a sanctioned PGA Tour event will take place in Japan for the third-annual ZOZO Championship.
 The tournament is co-sanctioned by the PGA Tour and the Japan Golf Tour.
-And this time we bring you the latest ZOZO Championship Odds and picks courtesy of our partner Jazz Sport.
+And this time we bring you the latest ZOZO Championship Odds and FREE betting picks courtesy of our partner Jazz Sports.

 The event began in 2019 and was held at Narashino Country Club in the Greater Tokyo Area of Japan.
 That event was won by Tiger Woods, in his 82nd and most recent PGA Tour victory.
 Golf enthusiasts hope it’s not his last win, but his future is unknown after a serious car accident in February 2021.
 Woods won that event by three strokes over Hideki Matsuyama, tying him with Sam Snead for the most wins in PGA Tour history.

 The 2020 version of the event was moved to Sherwood Country Club in Lake Sherwood, California due to travel restrictions because of the COVID-19 pandemic.
 Eventual 2020-21 FedEx Cup Champion Patrick Cantlay won that event by one stroke over both Jon Rahm and Justin Thomas.

 The event returns to Narashino this year for the third tournament of a deal that runs through at least 2025.